Shreyank99/CS302_Projects/proj2/README.md

     Andrew implemented Merge Sort and worked some with Shreyank when troubleshooting QSort.
 Additionally, Andrew wrote a Python script to generate the random numbers needed for benchmarking.
 Andrew completed benchmarking and finallized the README.

+### Benchmarking Reflections

+1. Discuss the relative performance of each sorting method and try to explain the differences.

+	In our test, QSort was a clear winner, followed by Merge and STL which were very close.
+Finally Quick was, surprisingly, last.
+This result could be due to a poor implementation of Quick, or it could just be a result of the compiler and specific machine the sorts were tested on.

+2. What do these results reveal about the relationship between theoretical complexity discussed in class and actual performance?

+	Even if theoretical complexity is supposedly better, a lot of the performance comes down to implementation and the specific machine the sort is run on.
+Quick is less complex than Merge, yet in our tests Merge beat it.
+The machine likely has a lot to do with this- a position that is solidified that on Hydra14, the test machine, QSort beat no sort at all.

+3. In your opinion, which sorting mode is the best?
+Justify your conclusion by examining the trade-offs for the chosen mode.

+	Even though Quick is theoretically faster, the speed of Merge combined with its relatively simple implementation makes if very attractive.
+Additionally, Merge can be stable, which in some cases is advantageous.
+Its relative ease of implementation and respectable performance make it very attractive.
+In most cases, though, the STL sort is a safe bet and easiest of all.
+If QSort reliably outperforms STL as in our testing, it may be worth the extra hassle over STL.